 - Rhubarb Muffins

-- Cornbread (this recipe uses a boxed mix, but I now use home ground cornmeal and home ground whole grain flour!)
+- Cornbread (this recipe uses a boxed mix, but I now use home-ground cornmeal and home-ground whole grain flour!)

 10. Casseroles

-You really don’t need to make any other changes to the recipes — just add in already cooked quinoa barley, Kamut, Farro, etc. My kids rarely even notice the difference!
+The nice thing with these swaps is that you really don’t need to make any other changes to the recipes — just add in already cooked quinoa, barley, Kamut, Farro, etc.

 Related Recipes:

-- Chicken and Wile Rice Stew
+- Chicken and Wild Rice Stew

 - Mexican Rice Casserole